wyhmhs/wyhmhs.github.io/index.md

 ## About Me

 <!-- I'm a <a href="https://med.nyu.edu/departments-institutes/population-health/divisions-sections-centers/biostatistics/" target="_blank"> Statistics</a> Ph.D. candidate at <a href="https://www.nyu.edu/" target="_blank"> New York University</a>, -->
-I'm a master student at State Key Laboratory of Cyberspace Security Defense, Institute of Information Engineering, CAS,
+I'm a PhD student at Institute for Computing System Architecture (ICSA), School of Informatics, University of Edinburgh, working under the mentorship of Jingjie Li and Paul Patras.
+Before that, I was a master student at State Key Laboratory of Cyberspace Security Defense, Institute of Information Engineering, CAS,
 <!-- 's <a href="https://med.nyu.edu/" target="_blank"> Grossman School of Medicine</a> -->
 <!-- , specifically within the <a href="https://med.nyu.edu/research/sackler-institute-graduate-biomedical-sciences/" target="_blank"> Vilcek institute of Biomedical Sciences</a> and the Department of <a href="https://med.nyu.edu/departments-institutes/population-health/" target="_blank"> Population Health</a>.
 Under the mentorship of Prof.  -->
 working under the mentorship of Prof.<a href="http://hourui-arch.net/" target="_blank"> **Rui Hou** </a>.
 Before that, I obtained my Bachelor's degree with major in Software Engineering from the School of Software at Shandong University in 2022.